crystal-ball/webpack-base/guides/Project Toolchain.md

   * Config file: `.eslintrc.js`

 <Alert color="warning">
-  <Icon id="heart" /> ESLint and Prettier validations are included in the
-  project test suite.
+  ESLint and Prettier validations are included in the project test suite.
 </Alert>

 #### Build